johnzastrow/johnzastrow.github.io/_posts/2013-08-22-postgresqlpostgis-and-arcgis-arcmap-10-2.md

     - Spatialite
 ---

-Of course good things come to those who wait (at least that’s the wisdom that I pass along to my kids).
-We expect that after we’re done waiting we will get something awesome and worth the wait, right?
-But sometimes what we end up getting is a little underwhelming and as adults we’re forced to just accept it with a shrug and move on.
+Of course good things come to those who wait (at least that's the wisdom that I pass along to my kids).
+We expect that after we're done waiting we will get something awesome and worth the wait, right?
+But sometimes what we end up getting is a little underwhelming and as adults we're forced to just accept it with a shrug and move on.
 I feel like that right now and it will become clear why by the end of the post.

 But, for now I rejoice in the good part which is that I can finally connect to my handy Postgres/PostGIS database and see my data there using ArcMap.
 I can query, style and do most other basic things that I have tried.
 To see how to do this you may want to take a look at the [docs](http://resources.arcgis.com/en/help/main/10.2/index.html#/A_quick_tour_of_geodatabases_in_PostgreSQL/002p000000pt000000/).
 In this case I installed Postgres 9.2.4 and PostGIS 2.0.something using the EnterpriseDB installer and Stackbuilder ([http://postgis.net/windows\_downloads](http://postgis.net/windows_downloads)) .
 Esri will give you Postgres 9.2.2 which still has that [nasty security flaw](http://www.postgresql.org/support/security/faq/2013-04-04/) in it that everyone else upgraded from months ago.
 9.2.4 seems to be working fine though using the 9.2.2 client drivers.

-Note that Esri keeps the Postgres client drivers away from you unless you are “authorized” through your customer number to have these free/Free drivers that are not published by Esri.
+Note that Esri keeps the Postgres client drivers away from you unless you are "authorized" through your customer number to have these free/Free drivers that are not published by Esri.
 You must download them separately from the ArcMap install.
-Here’s mine [PostgreSQLClientLibs922](https://raw.githubusercontent.com/johnzastrow/johnzastrow.github.io/master/assets/uploads/2013/08/PostgreSQLClientLibs922.zip) if you can’t get access to them cuz you are trying the demo of ArcMap 10.2 – which makes you not worthy of gaining access to these drivers.
+Here's mine [PostgreSQLClientLibs922](https://raw.githubusercontent.com/johnzastrow/johnzastrow.github.io/master/assets/uploads/2013/08/PostgreSQLClientLibs922.zip) if you can't get access to them cuz you are trying the demo of ArcMap 10.2 – which makes you not worthy of gaining access to these drivers.

 [![postgres_drivers](https://raw.githubusercontent.com/johnzastrow/johnzastrow.github.io/master/assets/uploads/2013/08/postgres_drivers-300x163.png)](https://raw.githubusercontent.com/johnzastrow/johnzastrow.github.io/master/assets/uploads/2013/08/postgres_drivers.png)

 BTW, if you are a better reader than I you would immediately note that the bit-ness of the drivers should match the \*client\* software that you are installing them into, NOT the database you are connecting to.
 So, by installing the 64-bit database server, then trying to get ArcMap to use the 64-bit drivers I was doomed to suffer through the useless Esri errors for an hour until I had a face-palm moment.
 You must give ArcMap the **\*32-bit\*** drivers.

-Bug alert: I can’t reproduce this right now, BUT when I first created the connection ArcMap complained because its default database port for Postgres came up as 54321.
-If you get an error while first connecting, recall that by default Postgres’s port is 5432.
-So you need to force that in the connection “Instance” field by entering the machine followed by a comma, then the port number like 127.0.0.1,5432 as shown below.
+Bug alert: I can't reproduce this right now, BUT when I first created the connection ArcMap complained because its default database port for Postgres came up as 54321.
+If you get an error while first connecting, recall that by default Postgres's port is 5432.
+So you need to force that in the connection "Instance" field by entering the machine followed by a comma, then the port number like 127.0.0.1,5432 as shown below.

 [![db_port](https://raw.githubusercontent.com/johnzastrow/johnzastrow.github.io/master/assets/uploads/2013/08/db_port-300x211.png)](https://raw.githubusercontent.com/johnzastrow/johnzastrow.github.io/master/assets/uploads/2013/08/db_port.png)

 Once you connect this little issue goes away &lt;shrug&gt;.

 So I finally got the DB connection working and was very excited.
-Here’s a pic.
+Here's a pic.

 [![database_data](https://raw.githubusercontent.com/johnzastrow/johnzastrow.github.io/master/assets/uploads/2013/08/database_data-300x201.png)](https://raw.githubusercontent.com/johnzastrow/johnzastrow.github.io/master/assets/uploads/2013/08/database_data.png)

 You see some poly data from PostGIS (make sure that you set the SRID when loading) and a few points from my handy Spatialite database (no database connection needed to display these Spatialite data.
 Must be the GDAL/OGR baked right in).
 Bill Dollins explains a little more about using Spatialite data in ArcMap in this [post.](http://blog.geomusings.com/2013/08/07/spatialite-and-arcgis-10-dot-2/)From the docs it seems that Esri is supporting Spatialite 4.0, which may also support the current 4.1 as well.

-Here’s the similar view from QGIS.
+Here's the similar view from QGIS.

 [![qgis_post](https://raw.githubusercontent.com/johnzastrow/johnzastrow.github.io/master/assets/uploads/2013/08/qgis_post-300x191.png)](https://raw.githubusercontent.com/johnzastrow/johnzastrow.github.io/master/assets/uploads/2013/08/qgis_post.png)

-Ok, so now I’m feeling pretty good about myself.
+Ok, so now I'm feeling pretty good about myself.
 How about trying to edit some of these non-geodatabase data in ArcMap?
-Without too much drama, the short answer seems to be that you can’t.
-When Esri says “you may USE the database data in ArcMap” they mean you may VIEW it – and only view it.
+Without too much drama, the short answer seems to be that you can't.
+When Esri says "you may USE the database data in ArcMap" they mean you may VIEW it – and only view it.
 You may not edit PostGIS data directly in ArcMap.

 [![no_editing](https://raw.githubusercontent.com/johnzastrow/johnzastrow.github.io/master/assets/uploads/2013/08/no_editing-300x100.png)](https://raw.githubusercontent.com/johnzastrow/johnzastrow.github.io/master/assets/uploads/2013/08/no_editing.png)

-It’s not the end of the world since I can do most things in QGIS running side-by-side.
-But it’s annoying.
+It's not the end of the world since I can do most things in QGIS running side-by-side.
+But it's annoying.

-I’m pretty sure that the Spatialite layer can’t be edited either.
+I'm pretty sure that the Spatialite layer can't be edited either.
 Despite setting all layers displayed to EPSG SRID = 4326 (WGS84) ArcMap still feels that they layers are not in the same coordinate ref.
 Then goes on to complain about not being able to edit the layer.

 [![postgis_coordref](https://raw.githubusercontent.com/johnzastrow/johnzastrow.github.io/master/assets/uploads/2013/08/postgis_coordref-300x213.png)](https://raw.githubusercontent.com/johnzastrow/johnzastrow.github.io/master/assets/uploads/2013/08/postgis_coordref.png)[![spatiliate_cref](https://raw.githubusercontent.com/johnzastrow/johnzastrow.github.io/master/assets/uploads/2013/08/spatiliate_cref-300x230.png)](https://raw.githubusercontent.com/johnzastrow/johnzastrow.github.io/master/assets/uploads/2013/08/spatiliate_cref.png)[![stillnoedit](https://raw.githubusercontent.com/johnzastrow/johnzastrow.github.io/master/assets/uploads/2013/08/stillnoedit-300x78.png)](https://raw.githubusercontent.com/johnzastrow/johnzastrow.github.io/master/assets/uploads/2013/08/stillnoedit.png)

-So, I’ve been waiting a long time to be able to use my non-ESRI geodatabase database geodata in ArcMap with all the functions I expect including editing.
+So, I've been waiting a long time to be able to use my non-ESRI geodatabase database geodata in ArcMap with all the functions I expect including editing.
 But I guess I have to wait a bit longer… sigh..

 Here is a picture of the geodata as seen by the free and included Postgres IDE pgAdmin III